How to Prepare Tuwon Alabo (Cassava Swallow)

 Nutritional Benefits of Tuwon Alabo

-Fermented foods offer certain health benefits including anti-bacterial, anti-inflammatory, and anti-mutagenic activities.
-It reduces several health risks like cardiovascular diseases, cancer, GI disorders, and obesity.
+Fermented foods offer certain health benefits, including anti-bacterial, anti-inflammatory, and anti-mutagenic activities.
+It reduces several health risks, such as cardiovascular diseases, cancer, GI disorders, and obesity.

-Cassava is widely known for its richness in carbohydrates which is the main source of energy to the body and contains important vitamins and minerals therefore Cassava Flour swallow or Tuwon Alabo is very beneficial to the body.
+Cassava is widely known for its richness in carbohydrates, which are the main source of energy for the body and contain important vitamins and minerals.
+Therefore, Cassava Flour Snack, or Tuwon Alabo, is very beneficial to the body.

 Conclusion